mandimf/BugFarm/Home.md

 ## What is Open Bug Farm?
 Open Bug Farm is an Open Source project to design equipment and techniques for use in farming insects for food and feed.

+The Open Bug Farm community is made up of individuals around the world who are sharing knowledge about how to raise edible insects.

 You can read more at www.openbugfarm.com, and join the community at [our forum](http://www.openbugfarm.com/forum).

 Open Bug Farm is a project by [Tiny Farms](http://www.tiny-farms.com).